Marion Felony Offense Attorney

 At Law Office of William J. Luse, we put clients first.
 We know that when you’ve been charged with a crime, you are frightened about what your future holds.
 We partner with you to make sure that you are informed and spoken for every step of the way.
 Because we’ve been defending members of the Marion community for years, we’ve seen firsthand the various ways that an arrest, criminal charge, and subsequent conviction can derail your life.
-Call (843) 839-4795 today to speak with a criminal defense lawyer who has the skill, tenacity, and experience to protect your rights.
+Call (843) 839-4795 or contact us online today to speak with a Marion felony defense lawyer who has the skill, tenacity, and experience to protect your rights.

 Do I Need a Felony Offense Lawyer?

 Any felony charge is serious.
 While other criminal charges like misdemeanors could potentially involve jail time, the sentencing is typically far less harsh and can sometimes be resolved through community service and fines.
 Though you may feel frightened and unsure of which steps you should take to protect yourself, the answer is simple: get a good defense lawyer.

 Even if you think you are familiar with the legalities surrounding your case, it is best to entrust a lawyer with your care.
 A defense lawyer’s job is to help you.
 They can be a steadying hand at a time that causes many people unrelenting stress.